-Approximately one month before the scheduled date for comprehensive exams, signs will be posted notifying students of the registration process and deadline for registering.
-Students who plan to take the exam (first time and repeat) must complete a registration form and return it to the music office.
+Approximately one month before the scheduled date for comprehensive exams, senior students will be notified via email of the registration process and deadline for registering.
+Students who plan to take the exam (first time and repeat) must register via email with the music office.
 Students who neglect to register by the deadline may delay the progress of their degree programs or graduation.
 Students are solely responsible for compliance with the comprehensive exam registration deadline.